nuprl/MultiPL-E/index.md

 Excellent!
 One of the goals of this work is to ensure that the benchmark set is extensible.
 In trying out the completions above, you may have noticed a number of files with prefixes `humaneval_to_` and `eval_` in `src/`.
-These are the only two files required for adding a new language to the benchmark!
+These are the only two files required for adding a new language to the benchmark.

 Most of the work (recursive substitution, actually generating the strings, etc.) takes place in the `generic_evaluator.py` script.
 This should work for